foldcat/oasync/README.md

 main :: proc() {
     // create a coordinator struct for oasync to store
     // its internal state
-    // should NOT be modified by anything but oasync
+    // it should NOT be modified by the user
     coord: oa.Coordinator
     oa.init_oa(
-        // pass in the coordinator
+        // coordinator
         &coord,
         // what procedure to dispatch when oasync starts init_fn = core,